mrmoje/mrmoje.github.io/content/uPy_powerstrip_part1.md

 [SoCs][WIKIP_SoC], I thought I'd field something on the topic.
 We thus came up with a lightshow of desklamps toggled by rudimentary prototype-esque hardware all controlled by Python.
-During the presentation session, after taking them through MicroPython internals, the participants had abit of fun scripting arbitrary light patterns/sequences in python.
+During the presentation session, after taking them through MicroPython internals, the participants had a bit of fun scripting arbitrary light patterns/sequences in python.
+Informative and fun.

 Few months later, we ran a remix of the session for our [MOB Programming Workshop][JUMONTW2017] at [Nairobi Tech Week 2017][NTW2017], toggling connected desklamps by tweeted hashtags and